michaelyatco/choredoor/ChoreDoor6.md

 ### 6. Let's Build a Winner

-1. [ ] But what about winning?
-How do we determine the winner in this game?
-Think about the winning condition - find the ChoreBot in the *last* door.
-If there are no more `doors` left, that means you opened them all and won the game!
-So our winning condition must be `if(doors===0)`.
+1. [ ] So far, the game tells you when you lost - but what about when you win?
+How *do* you determine the winner in your game?
+Think about the winning condition (ie. finding the ChoreBot in the *last* door).
+If there are no more `doors` left, that means you've opened them all and won the game!
+So your winning condition must be `if(doors===0)`.
 If that condition is fulfilled, a `winnerGameOver()` function is carried out.
-Let's focus for now on writing the logic to bring `doors` to `0`.
+Focus for now on writing the logic to bring `doors` to `0`.
 If a door is clicked, that door is open so add logic to the `doorImage.onclick` event to decrease the `doors` value.

     >Hint - `doors--;`

-2. [ ] One common complaint about poorly-built games is when the logic has a flaw that a player can exploit to win easily.
-If `(doors===0)` is the winning condition, a player can just click the same door until he or she wins.
+2. [ ] One common complaint about poorly-built games is that many have flawed logic which a player can exploit to win easily.
+If `(doors===0)` is the winning condition, a player can click the same door (even if it's opened) multiple times to decrease the `doors` count down to `0` and win the game.
+Don't let your players exploit your game!
 Add logic to make each door clickable only once.

 	>Hint - Place `clickDoor = true;` in the correct line of your three`.onclick` events.

-3. [ ] Now we have the logic and failsafe in place for an honest game.
+3. [ ] Now you have the logic and failsafe in place for an honest game.
 Modify your `if` statement in the three `.onclick` events so that `if` `(doors===0)`, the code will execute a new function called `winnerGameOver()`.
 Otherwise, the logic should check if the `doorDoom` game over boolean is `true`.

     >Hint - the current `if` logic should be moved to the `else if` section of the statement.